VAMK-Robotics/robprojector/README.md

 - Only the first wobjdata variable found is shown on the canvas.
 Its name is displayed next to the origin.
-- The Z coordinate is not used for 2-D positioning; depth information is intentionally ignored.
+- The Z coordinate is not used for 2-D positioning; depth information is intentionally ignored in the projection canvas.
-- The web server uses Flask's built-in development server, which is suitable for single-user local network use.
+- The web server uses Werkzeug's threaded server, which is suitable for single-user local network use.
 It is not intended for production or multi-user deployments.
+- Path visualization reads the module source at the moment the button is pressed.
+If the RAPID program is modified on the controller, press "Show / Update Path and Z-values" again to refresh.